raagin/django-streamfield/README.md

         verbose_name='Empty space'
 ```
 and use `streamblocks/templates/streamblocks/emptyblock.html` for your content.
+> Note: Don't forget to register a block in STREAMBLOCKS_MODELS

 ## Cache for reduce the number of database requests
 There is two ways of caching: